–

 Most courses have different formats (in-person, online and hybrid) and students can select the format, as long as it is available.

-Mentara is a training center certified by DGERT and duly accredited by EAP (international organization), and all students will have access to the course attendance diploma after completing the course.
+Mentara is a training center certified by DGERT and duly accredited by EAP (an international organization), and all students will receive a certificate of attendance upon completion of the course.

 Yes, in most courses it is possible to suspend attendance, and to do so you must request the Mentara course regulations.